muazhari/gigih/mid-term/gigih-play-backend/readme.md

 ## Notes
 1. Typescript transpile needs time, so wait for a few seconds/minutes after running the App.
 2. You can observe the test coverage in this [link](https://muazhari.github.io/gigih/mid-term/gigih-play-backend/coverage/index.html).
+3. I already implemented the minimum and bonus requirements.